UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 - Buy now: UNAS Pro 8 ($799) for 8-bay rackmount deployments needing copper 10GbE

-- Buy now: UNAS 2 ($199) for camera archiving and basic backup
+- Buy now: UNAS 2 ($199) for mirrored backup and basic file sharing

-UniFi NAS is appropriate for its intended use case: file storage and backup managed inside an existing UniFi network.
-For application hosting, iSCSI, Docker, or a mature software ecosystem, Synology and QNAP remain the better-fit platforms.
+UniFi NAS is appropriate for its intended use case: file storage and backup within an existing UniFi ecosystem.
+For application hosting, Docker, VMs, or a mature software ecosystem, Synology and QNAP remain the better-fit platforms.
+The Enterprise NAS ($3,999) adds iSCSI and ZFS for larger deployments.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.